northwood-labs/devsec-tools/docs/localdev.md

 * `lambda.devsec.local` — We'll never touch this directly.
 Use `api.devsec.local` instead.

+* `traefik.devsec.local` — This is the Traefik dashboard which shows how everything is connected.

 ### Configure aliases

 We will use `devsec.local` and `api.devsec.local` to simulate the real endpoints which run in production.